 * 21 November 2023 *

-The Annual General Meeting took place on Thursday 16 November at our Frankston South aged care home with some attending in person and others online, as has become the standard for the last three years.
+The Annual General Meeting took place on Thursday 16 November at our Frankston South aged care home.
+Once again, we had a hybrid AGM with some attending in person and some online, as has become the standard for the last three years.

-Board Chair, Mike O’Meara OAM noted that in his previous reports the organisation had been bearing up well under various pressures, a juggling act that “demands real commitment and solidarity from everybody concerned”.
-He noted that while the challenges had continued in the 2022-23 financial year, he sensed a positive shift in mood, with COVID-19 outbreaks being managed amid a less tense environment in residential care.
-Other improvements related to in return to pre-covid occupancy levels in residential aged care, investment returns beginning to rebound, achieving the necessary changes for regulatory compliance and the Board’s increased governance responses.
+Board Chair, Mike O’Meara OAM noted that in his previous reports, the organisation had been bearing up well under various pressures.
+He noted this juggling act “demands real commitment and solidarity from everybody concerned”.
+While the challenges continued in the 2022-23 financial year, he sensed a positive shift in mood, with a less tense atmosphere during COVID-19 outbreaks in residential care.
+Other improvements included a return to pre-covid occupancy levels in residential aged care, investment returns beginning to rebound, achieving the necessary changes for regulatory compliance and the Board’s increased governance responses.

-Bearing in mind the current rental housing crisis, Mike noted the addition of six units at Warrnambool, and right around the end of the financial year, the completion of the 27 new apartments in Ivanhoe, and the future development of 20 units at Bundoora is also in the planning stage.
+Bearing in mind the current rental housing crisis, Mike mentioned three activities: the addition of six units at our third regional base, Warrnambool; the completion of the 27 new apartments in Ivanhoe right at the end of the year; and the future development of 20 units at Bundoora which is in the planning stage.
 All these add to the organisation’s ex-service accommodation rental housing program capability.

-Mike commented that The V Centre Veteran Empowerment Program was something of a ‘back to the future’ project, reminding him of the work that Jessie Mary Vasey undertook after World War II and the RSL after World War I to attend to the needs of veterans fresh from the impact of their service.
+Mike commented that The V Centre Veteran Empowerment Program was something of a ‘back to the future’ project: it reminded him of the work that Jessie Mary Vasey undertook after World War II and the RSL after World War I to support veterans fresh from the impact of their service.
 The V Centre is due to open in 2024 and we were very pleased to receive The Governor General, His Excellency General the Honourable David Hurley and Her Excellency Mrs Linda Hurley, for a tour of the site – a very special event for us.
-Mike noted that this project in particular has resulted in us strengthening our relationships with many relevant external organisations and building stronger awareness at government level as we seek external funding for this program.
+Mike noted that this project has helped strengthen relationships with many relevant external organisations and we have built stronger awareness at government level as we seek external funding for this program.

 In closing, Mike noted the work of the staff and his appreciation for their support of the organisation’s mission to ‘Serve Those Who Served’.
 He thanked his colleague directors for their work throughout the year, the Executive Management Team for their commitment, and finally, CEO Janna for her leadership, noting that she “carries out her responsibilities in an exemplary way”.